Pet-friendly apartments for rent, condos, homes and other rentals in Canada. Dogs/pets allowed/accepted!

 When applying for an apartment (condo, townhome, house...), bringing photos of your beloved pet is a nice way to add a personal touch... but you can take it one step further to help put a new landlord's mind at ease.

 Ok, maybe "resume" is too big a word.
 But a brief bio sheet can go a long ways.
-Include information that a landlord may want to know before accepting your pet:
+Include information that a landlord may want to know before accepting your pet, such as:

 • Pet's name, type of pet, breed, age, and sex.
 If your pet is spayed or neutered, say so.